Welcome to Singing Handbells

 Our dowels are cut from the following hardwoods: oak, beech, maple, hickory, mahogany, walnut, or birch and are dependent upon what we can purchase from our supplier.
 We do not purchase our stock from area home improvement companies.
 We use wood that was destined for the landfill.
 We select the best wood for our dowels.
 They not only perform well but look great!
 The wood is stripped down bare and processed from there.
 We have tried the softer woods but they just do not work as well (they DO work, it just takes time and patience).
 Oak, red oak, beech, birch, walnut and maple work on all bells.
 And since the bells tend to leave markings on the dowels, you know that the bells are not being damaged (high school Science 101).

 Dowels are 5″ to 7″ in length – orders might contain different lengths (choices always help).
 We have found that these sizes will work on any of the bells.
 The diameter of the dowels are 3/4″ to 1″ (this varies depending on availability of wood).
 You will find that they are not sanded smooth.
 This allows the dowel to start the vibration of the bell sooner.
 These dowels will usually start a G4 bell (one of the hardest to get going) quickly (3-5 rotations).

 How much to ship?

 All orders ship Priority mail.
 USPS Expedited shipping available (1-3 days shipping).
-We charge the exact amount the postal services charges us for shipping (currently $6.10 per flat rate priority mail envelope).
+We charge the exact amount the postal services charges us for shipping (currently $6.95 for a flat rate priority mail envelope).